-Company A has several employees with key skills in a very competitive employment environment and it wishes to dissuade them from leaving for other offers.
+Company A has several employees with critical skills in a very competitive employment environment.
+The company wishes to dissuade these key employees from leaving for other offers.
 A secondary objective is to incentivize company growth.
 These objectives suggest certain characteristics that the plan should have:

 - Significant unvested benefit from day one from which the employee must walk away if they go elsewhere